bradwilson/ansible-dev-pc/README.md

 $ ansible-playbook -K _all.yaml
 ```

+You can also run individual files if you'd prefer to take more control over what's executed.

 You will be prompted for your sudo password.
+Most of the operations performed by these scripts require root access.

 _**Since core OS packages are upgraded, it is safest to reboot the PC/VM after running these scripts.
-At a bare minimum, many customizations done here will require you to log out and log back in.**_
+At a bare minimum,
+many customizations done here will require you to log out and log back in.**_